bitfoundation/bitplatform/docs/bit-server-side/web-api.md

     - Traditional ASP.NET/IIS on Windows servers + Azure web/app services
     - ASP.NET Core/Kestrel on Windows & Linux Servers + Azure web/app services
     - Self host Windows services + Azure web jobs
 2. We've configured web api on top of [asp.net core/owin request branching](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware).
-Think about something as fast as node js with power of .NET (-:
+By default, all middlewares such as WebApi handle all incoming requests, but each request has one destination, for example signalr, web api, static file etc. By branching web api will handle api requests only which results into better performance.
 3. We've developed extensive logging infrastructure in bit framework.
 It logs everything for you in your app, including web api traces.
+We've tons of log stores including but not limited to Windows Event Logs, Application Insights, Sql Server etc.
 4. We've configured headers like [X-Content-Type-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Content-Type-Options), [X-CorrelationId](http://theburningmonk.com/2015/05/a-consistent-approach-to-track-correlation-ids-through-microservices/) etc to improve logging, security etc.
 5. You can protect your web api with bit identity server, a modern single sign on server based on open id/oauth 2.0

 ## Getting started

-After installing [git for windows](https://git-scm.com/download/win) you can run following command in your command line:
+Run following command after you installed [git for windows](https://git-scm.com/download/win) (You can use any git clinet)
 ```shell
 git clone https://github.com/bit-foundation/bit-framework.git
 ```

-Then open Samples\WebApiSamples\WebApiSamples.sln and go to the 1SimpleWebApi project.
+Then open Samples/WebApiSamples/WebApiSamples.sln and go to the 1SimpleWebApi project.

 There are several classes there.
 Program and ValuesController are get copied from [this microsoft docs article](https://docs.microsoft.com/en-us/aspnet/web-api/overview/hosting-aspnet-web-api/use-owin-to-self-host-web-api).
 It's a good idea to read that article first.